N'Djamena ammunition depot explosions

-The N'Djamena ammunition depot explosions occurred on 18–19 June 2024, when a military ammunition depot in the district of Goudji exploded, causing at least nine fatalities and at least 46 injuries.
+The N'Djamena ammunition depot explosions occurred on 18–19 June 2024, when one of Chad's military ammunition depots exploded in the capital city, causing at least nine fatalities and 46 injuries on the site, located in the district of Goudji.

 Explosions

 Eyewitnesses reported that the initial explosion began just before midnight, with a series of secondary explosions continuing for more than an hour and a half, causing ammunition from the military depot to be forcefully propelled from the storage site, and causing nearby buildings to shake.
 Multiple homes were located near the ammunition depot, as well as the N'Djamena International Airport and a military base where French troops were stationed.

 One person was killed after a falling military shell struck him.
 Three more people were discovered wounded on the street, two of whom required motorbikes to take them to a hospital.
 The fire and explosions caused heavy smoke to fill the air around the district, and caused buildings up to 6 or 7 km from the ammo depot to shake.
 Soldiers were able to move several military vehicles and heavy weapons away from the depot.